hanana2000/Jumbo_Phage_Annotate/interproscan_batch_script/README.md

 ## 🚀 Usage

-Currently must run from the same directory that runinterprobatch.py is in.
+Currently must run from the same directory that runinterprobatch.py is in (or path to script must be specified in the command).

 You can run the script from the command line as follows: